 This lens is a unique offering from Sigma, considering that the zoom ranges from normal to super telephoto, which is not usual.
 The lenses in the focal length range of 150–600mm are the close competitors to this offering from Sigma.

 This lens is very competitively priced at Rs.
 1, 80,000, which is surprisingly Rs.
 17,000 less than the Sigma 150–600mm Sports version.
 The wider end of the focal length will enable you to shoot portraits from closer distances, but with a different perspective.
 The overall performance of the lens, when compared to the 150–600mm Sports version, is a tad better.
 The aggressive pricing and the performance will generate many fans for this lens.

-Custom settings through the dock, IS mode for panning
+Custom settings through the dock, IS mode

 Good IS performance, soft at 600mm

 |Warranty & Support

 Limited service network, 2 year warranty